White Bean Dip

 - Fresh herbs; oregano and basil

-- Place the cauliflower florets in a food processor and process until finely chopped.
+- Place the cauliflower florets in a food processor and process them until finely chopped.
 Place the chopped cauliflower in a microwave-safe bowl and cover with cling film.
 Microwave on high for 8-10 minutes or until soft.
 Leave to cool.

-- In a large bowl mix the cooled cauliflower, egg, oregano, garlic, cheese, salt and pepper together until well combined.
+- In a large bowl mix the cooled cauliflower, egg, oregano, garlic, cheese, salt, and pepper together until well combined.

 - Place the mixture onto the prepared tray and pat into a round shape that is approximately ½ inch thick.

 - Bake for 15-20 minutes or until the base is golden.